prebid/prebid-server-java/extra/modules/confiant-ad-quality/README.md

 ## List of module configuration options

 - `api-key` - Confiant's API key.
+- `redis-config`
+  - `write-node`
+    - `host` - Host value of the Confiant's Write Redis Node.
+    - `port` - Port value of the Confiant's Write Redis Node.
+    - `password` - User password value of the Confiant's Write Redis Node.
+  - `read-node`
-- `redis-host` - Host value of the Confiant's Redis server.
+      - `host` - Host value of the Confiant's Read Redis Node.
-- `redis-port` - Port value of the Confiant's Redis server.
+      - `port` - Port value of the Confiant's Read Redis Node.
-- `redis-password` - User password value of the Confiant's Redis server.
+      - `password` - User password value of the Confiant's Read Redis Node.
 - `redis-retry-config`
   - `short-interval-attempts` - Maximum attempts with short interval value to try to reconnect to Confiant's Redis server in case any connection error happens.
   - `short-interval` - Short time interval in milliseconds after which another one attempt to connect to Redis will be executed.